 Contact: 617-588-1319; E-mail; Office: Kendall Building, 4th Floor

-Abra Berkowitz is a full-time instructor in the Department of Humanities and Social Sciences at BFIT.
+Abra Berkowitz, Assistant Professor in the Department of Humanities and Social Sciences at BFIT.
 She received her master’s in Environmental Studies in Israel while teaching college writing to Palestinian, Israeli and Jordanian college students.
 She aims to empower young people to improve the future by advancing their education and engaging politically, as well as through entrepreneurship.
 Abra enjoys connecting students’ studies in the trades and technology to the arts and social sciences.
 Office: Kendall Building, 4th Floor; Email: firstname.lastname@example.org.

-Catherine Mount, currently works as an Instructor in the Math/Physics Department teaching courses in both physics and mathematics.
+Catherine Mount, currently works as the Assistant Professor and Program Coordinator of Physics in the Math/Physics Department teaching courses in both physics and mathematics.
 She earned a BA in Physics at Smith College in Northampton, Massachusetts, and her MS in Physics from Washington State University in Pullman, Washington.
 Before joining BFIT, she taught Mathematics, Physics, Electronics, and Fiber Optics in the Northwest and spent time working in semi-conductor manufacturing using laser technology in thin film fabrication.
 Professor Mount is currently developing a series of fun activities that demonstrate the powerful concepts in physics using everyday materials.

 Contact:617-588-1322; E-mail; Office: Kendall Building, 4th Floor